bhartiy/learnsellacious/pages/04.store/04.add-change-logo/default.md

 ![](logo-change-2.png)

 _Note: If you have more than one layout applied to your site you'll need to change the logo in all those layouts.
-For example: In sellacious Squick, there are two layouts, default and left sidebar, while in js-kart there are three layouts. _
+For example: In sellacious Squick, there are two layouts, default and left sidebar, while in js-kart there are four layouts. _

 Now, in the **Basic tab**, you can change the logo for your site.